tylercall/online-experiment-guide/README.md

 A query string can be appended to any URL.
 For example, we can append the query string above to `https://www.google.com`, resulting in `https://www.google.com?param_1=val_1&param_2=val_2`.

 # §3.
-Keep data anonymyized
+Ensuring anonymity across platforms

-Keeping data anonymized requires properly configuring SONA and Qualtrics.
+Keeping data anonymous requires properly configuring SONA and Qualtrics.
 SONA will assign each participant an anonymous ID.
 Qualtrics will receive and store this value and needs to pass it to Pavlovia, which will automatically store it.
-Following the instructions in this section will ensure that your Qualtrics and Pavlovia data is anonymized and that these data can be reconciled with SONA.
-The following sections outline the necessary SONA, Qualtrics setup to keep data anonymized while maintaining reconcilability.
+Following the instructions in this section will ensure that your Qualtrics and Pavlovia data is contains no personally identifiable information (PII, e.g., names, email addresses, or student IDs) and that these data can be reconciled with SONA.
+The following sections outline the necessary SONA, Qualtrics, and Pavlovia setup to keep data anonymous while maintaining reconcilability.

 ## §3a.
 SONA Setup

 Participants sign up and receive credit for studies in SONA.
-This section outlines SONA configuration that allows you to maintain anonymized datasets outside of SONA.
+This section outlines SONA configuration that allows you to maintain anonymous (i.e., PII-free) datasets outside of SONA.
 Following these instructions will also facilitate the credit granting process (see §4).

 While setting up your study in SONA, you will be asked, "Should survey participants be identified only by a random, unique ID code?"
 If you select "yes", every participant who signs up for your study in SONA will be assigned a numerical ID.
-This ID, called a `SURVEY_ID`, can be viewed next to the participant's name on the "View uncredited timeslots tab" as soon as a participants signs up.
+This ID, called a `SURVEY_CODE`, can be viewed next to the participant's name on the "View uncredited timeslots tab" as soon as a participants signs up.

-SONA must then be configured to pass this `SURVEY_ID` to Qualtrics.
+SONA must then be configured to pass this `SURVEY_CODE` to Qualtrics.
 This is done by including it in the query string of the "Study URL" link.
 A link to a Qualtrics survey (without a query string) will probably look something like this: `https://cuhealth.eu.qualtrics.com/jfe/form/SV_14iwKWbMv6n2BQe`.

-We append a query string parameter with a name of `id` and a value of `%SURVEY_ID%`, resulting in the following (don't forget the `?` to signify the start of the query string): `https://cuhealth.eu.qualtrics.com/jfe/form/SV_14iwKWbMv6n2BQe?id=%SURVEY_ID%`.
+We append a query string parameter with a name of `id` and a value of `%SURVEY_CODE%`, resulting in the following (don't forget the `?` to signify the start of the query string): `https://cuhealth.eu.qualtrics.com/jfe/form/SV_14iwKWbMv6n2BQe?id=%SURVEY_ID%`.

 If you are using multiple SONA systems (i.e., the CogSci and Psych platforms), or if you plan to recruit participants from another platform (e.g., Prolific), it might be a good idea to add a second query string parameter (don't forget the `&` separator) to indicate the source from which your parciipant was recruited.
 For example, `https://cuhealth.eu.qualtrics.com/jfe/form/SV_14iwKWbMv6n2BQe?id=%SURVEY_ID%&source=sona_cogsci`.

 With this configuration, SONA will include a unique ID code for each participant who clicks the study link and accesses Qualtrics.
 You will be able to follow this participant in Qualtrics and Pavlovia without these datasets containing any personally identifiable information.
 This ID code can then be used for automated or manual credit granting (see below).

-## §2b.
+## §3b.
 Qualtrics setup

 You can use Qualtrics to (1) display consent information and record participants' consent; (2) capture any other participant information relevant to your study; (3) redirect qualifying, consenting participants to Pavlovia, where your study's experiment will take place.